Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 Running a workplace raffle or lottery

 Given the current coronavirus situation and homeworking arrangements, you may be thinking of hosting such an event virtually.
-However, the Gambling Commission advises that online lotteries such as these, where the winning of prizes is down to luck alone, require a licence.
+However, the Gambling Commission advises that online lotteries such as these, where the winning of prizes is down to luck alone, require a license.
 This reflects section 300(7) of the Gambling Act 2005, which prohibits ‘remote gaming’ of this sort.
-A Gambling Commission licence costs thousands of pounds and therefore the cost, and time involved in applying, is likely to outweigh the benefit of holding such an event.
+A Gambling Commission license costs thousands of pounds and therefore the cost, and time involved in applying, are likely to outweigh the benefit of holding such an event.

 Does this also apply to charitable fundraisers?

-The above rules may seem surprising, especially in the context of charitable fundraisers and current social distancing.
+The above rules may seem surprising, especially regarding charitable fundraisers and current social distancing.
 But sadly they seem to confine legal workplace lotteries to a single set of premises and in person.

 What are the alternatives?